 How can you successfully negotiate with Opendoor?

-A comparative market analysis (CMA) is a professionally prepared research document that looks at homes in your area that are similar in size, style, features, location, and other criteria.
+A comparative market analysis (CMA) is professionally prepared research that looks at homes in your area that are similar in size, style, features, location, and other criteria.
 The goal of a CMA is to accurately determine how much your home is worth.

-Also, past sales data for your home may help give you negotiating power.
+Also, for sellers, past sales data for your home may help give you negotiating power.
 You can show what you purchased the home for and the improvements you've made to the home throughout your ownership.

 It's a good idea to save sales receipts for upgrades and renovations so you can prove how much you spent.
 Upgrades can vary in price depending on the area, so sales receipts can help to put these costs into perspective.